Norwegian School of Economics: Rankings

 In 2012, NHH was ranked among the 101-150 best universities worldwide Economics/Business, and 901-1000 overall, by the Academic Ranking of World Universities. in 2013, NHH dropped to the 151-200 bracket in Economics/Business in the same ranking.
 As of 2022, NHH is ranked 301-500 worldwide for Economics and Econometrics by QS ranking.

 In 2013, NHH was ranked as the 46th best European business school by the Financial Times.

 Student life

 Like all public institutions of higher education in Norway, NHH does not charge tuition fees.
-However, a small semester fee of NOK 490 (roughly US$80) is charged.
+However, a small semester fee of NOK 490 (€ 41) is charged.
 This money helps fund the Student Welfare Organisation in Bergen, which subsidises kindergartens, health services, housing and cultural initiatives.

 The Student Association at NHH (NHHS) has groups to accommodate many student interests.
 As would be expected for a leading business school, NHHS has many groups involved with economics and business issues.
 These groups maintain contact with the business community and serve to stimulate interest in and improve knowledge of various sectors Norwegians and international business.
 This is achieved through conferences, seminars, company visits, excursions in Norway and abroad and trainee programs in various businesses.
 The Student Association is led by a board of eight people - Kjernestyret.